learn-co-curriculum/react-hooks-jsx/README.md

 # React JSX

+## Overview

+In this lesson, we'll discuss using JSX in our React code and how to transpile this code from JSX to JS that browsers understand.
+We'll do this by bundling our scripts using Browserify, and transforming the JSX using
+Babel.

 ## Objectives

-1. Learn how to compile JSX to plain JavaScript
+1. Compile JSX to plain JavaScript
-2. Set up [browserify][browserify] and
-   [babelify][babelify] for compiling your application.
+2. Set up [browserify][browserify] and [babelify][babelify] for compiling an application
 3. Render a React component using JSX

-## Introduction
-In this lesson, we'll be talking about using JSX in our React code, as well as how to transpile this code from JSX to JS that browsers understand.
-We'll do this by bundling our scripts using Browserify, and transforming the JSX using Babel.
-This lesson is fairly long, so strap in!

 ## What's JSX?
 Simply put, JSX allows us to write XML in our JavaScript files.
 Wait, you say, we can already do this!
 We just save our